Rental requirements can be found here:

 We do offer a Utility Concierge Service, however the Tenant is responsible for all utilities unless stated otherwise in the lease agreement.

 Go to our listings on our website and select the property you are interested in viewing.
 There will be a “schedule a showing” button and from there you will be able to answer our pre qualification questions, upload your photo ID and set up a time/date that works for you.

 Please note: all of our properties are self-showing so there will not be an agent meeting you at the property.
 You will receive a code to enter the home at your scheduled showing time.
 If you have any issues with our scheduling software, please call our office.

 The lease will be sent to you for e-signature via dotloop.
 A move in agent will reach out to you to setup a time to meet you at the property to do a move in walkthrough and provide you the keys on your move in date.

 Please note, if you are more than 15 minutes late to your scheduled move in time, the agent may need to reschedule you for a different day as many times they have multiple appointments per day.

 Yes.
 Our move in agent will complete a move in walkthrough with you at your move in and photos and videos will be taken and shared with you for your signature.
 You will also receive a move in packet where you can notate any additional items which will be turned in within two weeks of your move in.

 After completing your self showing of a property that you are interested in you will be sent an application link.
-There is a $50.00 application fee for individual apps or $65.00 for a joint application.
+There is a $65.00 application fee for each applicant.
 The fee is non refundable under any circumstances.

 All properties are professionally cleaned prior to move-in.
 You are renting the home in “as-is” condition.
 This means it will be available for you exactly as it was at your viewing.
 No cosmetic repairs, updates or additional cleaning will be completed.
 Maintenance items found at your move-in will be addressed once they are submitted in your maintenance portal.